 Graph Import plugin

-The Graph Import plugin allows you to import custom data into SquaredUp Cloud.
+The Graph Import plugin allows you to add a data source to index custom data in SquaredUp.

 Using the JSON schema you can add new objects (known as vertices in the schema) and relationships (edges in the schema) to the Knowledge Graph.